oscarsaleta/P4/README.md

     - `make -f MakeTexMaple clean`
     - `make p4.m`.
     This will generate **p4gcf.m** and **p4.m**, two Maple scripts needed by P4.
-* From the root directory of the project, run `make install` to generate a *p4* folder with the layout explained <a href="#binary-tree">below</a>.
+* From the root directory of the project, run `make install` to generate a *p4* folder with the layout explained [here][binary_tree].
 This directory can be placed anywhere in the system and P4 can be executed using `/path/to/p4/bin/p4`.
 * It is advisable that you set the environment variable `P4_DIR=/path/to/p4` to the correct path of the P4 directory.

 ### Build using Qt Creator

-Check <a href="QtCreator/README.md#manually-build-p4-from-source-using-qt-creator">here</a> for instructions on how to build this project using Qt Creator.
+Check [here](QtCreator/README.md#manually-build-p4-from-source-using-qt-creator "Build P4 from source with Qt Creator") for instructions on how to build this project using Qt Creator.

 ## Binary tree

-Check <a href="QtCreator/README.md#binary-tree">here</a> for instructions of how to create a correct file tree for P4 to work after each of its parts has been compiled.
+Check [here][binary_tree] for instructions of how to create a correct file tree for P4 to work after each of its parts has been compiled.

 ## Contributors